pauliacomi/pyGAPS/docs/manual/modelling.rst

 -------------------

 A ModelIsotherm can be created from raw values, as detailed in the :ref:`isotherms section <isotherms-manual-create>`.
-For most use case scenarios, the user will want to create a ModelIsotherm starting from a previously created PointIsotherm class.
+However, for most use case scenarios, the user will want to create a ModelIsotherm starting from a previously created PointIsotherm class.

-To do so, the class includes a specific method, :meth:`~pygaps.classes.modelisotherm.ModelIsotherm.from_pointisotherm`, which allows a PointIsotherm to be passed in.
+To do so, the class includes a specific method, :meth:`~pygaps.classes.modelisotherm.ModelIsotherm.from_pointisotherm`, which allows a PointIsotherm to be used.
 An example is:

 ::